 Trans tape is often more effective for individuals with smaller breasts, though plenty of guys with larger ones have found success.
-Trans tape can stay on your body for several days at a time, and can be worn safely during exercise, unlike binders, which need regular breaks for safety purposes.
+Trans tape can stay on your body for several days at a time, and can be worn safely during exercise, unlike binders, which need regular breaks for those who wear them.

 Before applying tape to your body, make sure that your skin is clean and dry.